cran/pacs/README.md

 **For more information please visit the package vignette: [Getting Started](https://polkas.github.io/pacs/articles/GettingStarted.html).**

+A set of tools that make life easier for developers and maintainers of R packages.

-- Validating the library or packages.
+- Validating the library, packages and `renv` lock files.
 - Exploring complexity of a certain package like evaluating its size in bytes with dependencies.
 - The shiny app complexity could be explored too.
 - Assessing life duration of a specific package version.